The Conscious Evolution Lifestyle

 A great many of these products turn out to be artificial byproducts of just one acidic food - corn.
 Quick quiz: Which of the following contains ingredients derived from corn? (a) A McDonald's Big Mac; (b) Corn Flakes; (c) Pepsi Cola; (d) Smucker's Jam; or (e) Wonder Bread.
 Answer: all of them.
 And then some.

 The American food supply is drowning in corn.
 Last year, U.S. farmers reaped 13 billion bushels of the yellow stuff-the most abundant corn harvest in American history.
 Such bumper crops, made possible in part by massive federal subsidies to corn farmers, help keep corn prices and food prices in general down, but health experts worry that the glut of corn is harming our health.
 And it is…since corn is acidic, it wreaks havoc on the all-important pH level of our acid/alkaline balance

 If that weren't bad enough, many of the essential foods in our diet have been genetically engineered - and the food industry is moving mountains to pass laws that will not require them to label these foods as "Frankenfoods."

 In their mad scramble for profits, the food industry has created a food supply system that is dangerously vulnerable to bacterial contamination.
 Proof?
 Last year, 73,000 Americans got sick from the deadly E. coli

 Don't forget the dangers of cloning.
 Last year the food industry obtained permission from the Food and Drug Administration (FDA) to put meat from cloned animals on the shelves of your local markets without labeling them!

 Due to soil depletion and drugged livestock, our food is far less nutritious today than 50 years ago.
-In fact, much of food is nutritionally worthless – and can easily make you sick.
+In fact, much of the food is nutritionally worthless - and can easily make you sick.